fbrunet99/Golf---Godot/README.md

 Click a card that is one higher or lower than the face-up foundation card.
 Win by playing all the Tablea Cards.

  * Ace matches King or 2
+ * Game is over when the tableau or stock is empty

 ## Parts of the Screen
 ### New